 Pennsylvania and its many walking trails and wooded areas are home to a number of different tick species.
 It is highly recommended that residents take certain steps to prevent tick bites, as they can transmit dangerous diseases such as Lyme disease.

 Are There Ticks in Pennsylvania?

-There are roughly 25 tick species in the state, but the two most common types of ticks in PA are:
+There are roughly 25 tick species in the state, but two of the most common types of ticks in PA are:

 Are Ticks “Bad” in Pennsylvania?

 There are indeed a great deal of ticks present in the state of Pennsylvania, particularly in more rural and suburban areas such as Happy Valley and Bucks County.
 Ticks can transmit a variety of illnesses, but the most common are Lyme disease and Rocky Mountain spotted fever.
 Due to the risk, PA residents should take the following steps to prevent tick bites: